Mental health: Early history

 In the mid-19th century, William Sweetser was the first to coin the term mental hygiene, which can be seen as the precursor to contemporary approaches to work on promoting positive mental health.
-Isaac Ray, the fourth president of the American Psychiatric Association and one of its founders, further defined mental hygiene as "the art of preserving the mind against all incidents and influences calculated to deteriorate its qualities, impair its energies, or derange its movements".
+Isaac Ray, the fourth president of the American Psychiatric Association and one of its founders, further defined mental hygiene as "the art of preserving the mind against all incidents and influences calculated to deteriorate its qualities, impair its energies, or derange its movements.

 In American history, mentally ill patients were thought to be religiously punished.
 This response persisted through the 1700s, along with the inhumane confinement and stigmatization of such individuals.
 Dorothea Dix (1802–1887) was an important figure in the development of the "mental hygiene" movement.
 Dix was a school teacher who endeavored to help people with mental disorders and to expose the sub-standard conditions into which they were put.
-This became known as the "mental hygiene movement".
+This became known as the "mental hygiene movement.
 Before this movement, it was not uncommon that people affected by mental illness would be considerably neglected, often left alone in deplorable conditions without sufficient clothing.
 From 1840 to 1880, she won the support of the federal government to set up over 30 state psychiatric hospitals; however, they were understaffed, under-resourced, and were accused of violating human rights.

-Emil Kraepelin in 1896 developed the taxonomy of mental disorders which has dominated the field for nearly 80 years.
-Later, the proposed disease model of abnormality was subjected to analysis and considered normality to be relative to the physical, geographical and cultural aspects of the defining group.
+Emil Kraepelin in 1896 developed the taxonomy of mental disorders, which has dominated the field for nearly 80 years.
+Later, the proposed disease model of abnormality was subjected to analysis and considered normality to be relative to the physical, geographical, and cultural aspects of the defining group.

 At the beginning of the 20th century, Clifford Beers founded "Mental Health America – National Committee for Mental Hygiene", after publication of his accounts as a patient in several lunatic asylums, A Mind That Found Itself, in 1908 and opened the first outpatient mental health clinic in the United States.
+In the early 20th century, mental illness was increasingly viewed as a public health concern.

-The mental hygiene movement, similar to the social hygiene movement, had at times been associated with advocating eugenics and sterilization of those considered too mentally deficient to be assisted into productive work and contented family life.
+The mental hygiene movement, similar to the social hygiene movement, had at times been associated with advocating eugenics and the sterilization of those considered too mentally deficient to be assisted into productive work and contented family life.
 In the post-WWII years, references to mental hygiene were gradually replaced by the term 'mental health' due to its positive aspect that evolves from the treatment of illness to preventive and promotive areas of healthcare.